Project Overview

 Objective

-To ignite globally unprecedent health and nutrition program that links human, animal, environmental health- bridging expertise across UF and delivering innovative solutions for the vulnerable population, especially women and children in the Global South.
+To ignite a globally unprecedented health and nutrition program that links human, animal, environmental health- bridging expertise across UF and delivering innovative solutions for the vulnerable population, especially women and children in the Global South.

 A Digital Twin is a first-of-its-kind digital twin platform to simulate and optimize national food-health systems in the Global South.
 Most health and food systems in the Global South are ill-equipped for modern challenges like climate change and pandemics.
-This digital twin, developed with UF’s Digital Worlds Institute, will:
+This digital twin, will:

 - Visualize and simulate system-wide impacts.